On this page:

 When preparing for either a power wash or pressure wash, some of the expenses you will need to consider, other than equipment and labor, are those essential to site preparation, such as relocating, removing, replacing, repairing, or otherwise modifying outside electrical and plumbing components to keep them from getting damaged or causing damage.

-Heating, ventilation, and air conditioning (HVAC) structures and systems might need to get covered or protected from overspray during cleaning.
+Heating, ventilation, and air conditioning (HVAC) structures and systems might need to be covered or protected from overspray during cleaning.
 Any electrical outlet or HVAC connection should be protected from pressure washers particularly.
-Wrap these in tied down vinyl or canvas tarps.
+Wrap these in tied-down vinyl or canvas tarps.

 Power Wash Costs

-Many power wash companies will give you a flat price like $200 – $300 regardless of the size of your home or how many square feet of siding.
-However, the national average for a siding power wash is $0.33 – $0.40 per square foot.
+Many power wash companies will give you a flat price in the $250 to $750 range, regardless of the size of your home or how many square feet of siding.
+However, the national average for a siding power wash is $0.38 to $0.46 per square foot.

 Power Wash Siding

 A power wash is usually a better approach for most sidings.
 However, before you DIY or hire a professional, get an independent appraisal.
-Having an impartial party give you the pros and cons of power washing your siding is a good idea no matter if you DIY or hire someone.
+Having an impartial party give you the pros and cons of power washing your siding is a good idea, whether you DIY or hire someone.

 Pressure Wash Costs